-A NZDF pilot who holds a NZ RPL, PPL, CPL or ATPL may apply to the Director to have their specific military aircraft type qualifications recognised as an applicable aircraft type rating and have that aircraft type rating endorsed on the pilot's licence if:
+A NZDF pilot who holds a NZ PPL, CPL or ATPL may apply to the Director to have their specific military aircraft type qualifications recognised as an applicable aircraft type rating and have that aircraft type rating endorsed on the pilot's licence if:

 - 1. The pilot provides evidence of being qualified to pilot-in-command level on the aircraft type; and - 2.
-The aircraft type appears as an entry in the New Zealand Civil Register of Aircraft.
+The aircraft type appears as an entry in the NZ Civil Aircraft Register.